J. C. Morrison (steamship): Launch

 The launch of J. C. Morrison on August 26, 1854, was nearly a disaster in itself.
 A crowd of 5,000 people turned up to the Belle Ewart shoreline to watch the hull of the ship as it was launched.
-J. C. Morrison was launched by the wife of its namesake, Mrs. Morrison (first name unknown).
+J. C. Morrison was launched by Mrs. Morrison, Joseph Morrison's wife.
 The ship only made it halfway down the slipway before the hull stopped moving, stuck in place.
-It was quickly decided to have the company's other steamer, Morning, tow the ship out into the water.
-Even this failed twice, as J. C. Morrison knocked over a tree during launch, and one of the ropes pulling the vessel snapped.
+It was decided to have the company's other steamer, Morning, tow the ship out into the water.
+J. C. Morrison was finally launched into the water after one of the ropes tying it to the steamer Morning snapped, and a group of men used a cut-down tree as a lever to push the ship.

 Career

-J. C. Morrison was chartered for the summer of 1855.
-On June 30, 1855, while under the command of Captain Charles T. Bell, the ship sailed her maiden voyage.
-The ship's main purpose was to transport passengers and cargo between Jackson's Point, Beaverton, Atherley, Orillia, Port Bolster, and Hawkstone before returning to Belle Ewart, on time for her passengers to make connections with the steam trains.
+J. C. Morrison was chartered for the summer of 1855 under the command of Captain Fellows.
+On June 30, 1855, the ship sailed her maiden voyage.
+The ship's main purpose was to transport passengers, mail, and cargo between Jackson's Point, Beaverton, Atherley, Orillia, Port Bolster, and Hawkstone before returning to Belle Ewart, on time for her passengers to make connections with the steam trains.

-J. C. Morrison became so popular among the community that she was eventually chartered for night cruises under the command of Captain Bell at the price of $3 (roughly $150 today).
+J. C. Morrison became very popular among the local community, so she was eventually chartered for night cruises under the command of Captain Bell at the price of $3 (roughly $150 today).
 The sudden success was in part because of her speed.
 She was much more comfortable than anything many of her passengers have seen all their lives, having stained glass windows and comfortable velvet sofas.

 Mishaps during her career

-J. C. Morrison suffered a few mishaps and inconveniences within her career, some of which were massive embarrassments for her owners and the ship itself.
-Her rudder was stiff and made the ship difficult to steer quickly, and she was top-heavy.
-Within her career she collided with multiple small schooners and sail boats, and because of the light-weighted build of the ship meant that it was easily swept off course.
-This once lead to her beaching herself near Lake Couchiching only six weeks after her maiden voyage.
-She was left there overnight with a full load of passengers.
+J. C. Morrison suffered a few mishaps within her career, some of which were massive embarrassments for her owners and the ship itself.
+Her rudder was stiff, making the ship difficult to steer quickly, and she was top-heavy.
+Within her career she collided with small sail boats, and the light-weighted build of the ship meant that it was easily swept off course.
+On August 11, 1855, the ship ran aground on the Atherly Narrows and was left there with a full load of passengers.
+Only having berths for a fraction of its current load, many passengers slept in the lounges and dining saloons until the smaller steamer Morning arrived to pick them up the following day.